Parallel tomography of quantum non-demolition measurements in multi-qubit devices: Results

 Our QND-MT protocol~\cite{pereira_qnd_tomography} reconstructs the Choi matrices of a QND measurement self-consistently.
-As shown in Fig.~\ref{fig1}a, it combines two measurements, with a unitary gate $V_i$ that prepares a complete basis of initial states, and a second gate $U_j$ that enables a complete set of measurements.
+As shown in Fig.~\ref{fig1}(a), \lp{it consists of two applications of the measurement interspersed by} a unitary gate $V_i$ that prepares a complete basis of initial states, and a second gate $U_j$ that enables a complete set of measurements.
 Given sufficient statistics, this protocol provides conditional probability distributions of single QND measurements $p(n|i)$ and of consecutive measurements $p(nm|ij)$.
-A maximum-likelihood-based classical post-processing \cite{Fiurasek2001maximum,James2001measurement,Shang2017superfast} transforms these distributions into a set of physically admissible set of Choi matrices (see methods).
+A maximum-likelihood-based classical post-processing~\cite{Fiurasek2001maximum,James2001measurement,Shang2017superfast} \lp{transforms $p(n|i)$ and $p(nm|ij)$} into a set of physically admissible set of \lp{POVM elements $\{\Pi_n\}$ and Choi matrices $\{\Upsilon_n\}$, requiring to solve a total of ${\cal N}+1$ optimization problems, with ${\cal N}$ the number of outcomes} (see methods).
+The full characterization of QND detectors with $N$ qubits and \lp{${\cal N}=2^N$ possible} outcomes demands reconstructing $2^N$ Choi operators of size $4^{N}$.
+In the general case, using a strategy based on Pauli observables, QND-MT requires a total of $18^N$ circuits, corresponding to $6^N$ initial gates \lp{prepared with the tensor product of} $V_i\in\{ I, \sigma_x, e^{\mp i\pi\sigma_y/4}, e^{\mp i\pi\sigma_x/4}\}$ and $3^N$ intermediate unitaries \lp{given by the tensor products of} $U_i\in\{ I, e^{-i\pi\sigma_y/4}, e^{-i\pi\sigma_x/4}\}$, with $I$ and $\sigma_j$ the identity and Pauli operators. \lp{Figures \ref{fig1}(b)-(d) show the circuits for the particular case of a single-qubit and two-qubits, as explained below.}